koltyakov/PnP-JS-Core-Debug/README.md

 ## Connecting tools with SharePoint

-On firts run SharePoint environment connection should be initiated:
+On first run SharePoint environment connection should be initiated:

 ### Run npm task